Our Stance on Net-Zero

 COLLABORATIVE

 To mobilize COLLABORATIVE pathways, we curate the Solutions for Net-Zero library where we publish the stories of youth-led net-zero projects.
-By capturing and sharing the project stories we’re able to provide inspiration, ideas, and lessons learned for other communities who might be exploring where and how to start on net-zero initiatives in their own schools.
-We also support each grantee by researching and connecting with partners in their communities that might be able to support their work.
+By capturing and sharing the project stories, we’re able to provide inspiration, ideas, and lessons learned for other communities who might be exploring where and how to start on net-zero initiatives in their own schools.
+We also support each grantee by researching and connecting them with partners in their communities that might be able to support their work.